 The vast majority of college marketing materials go unread – and even unopened.
 But how else can you connect with prospective students to raise awareness of your college or university?
-In the first part of a 3-part series, we break down the problem – and look at how smart design thinking can help.
+We break down the problem – and look at how smart design thinking can help.

 What students are really looking at – and where you should be investing more.

 Thump.
-The mail hits the counter and my teenage son flips through it, pulling out his Sports Illustrated and a package that looks suspiciously like yet another baseball.
-He picks out another few things, and tosses them into the recycling bin.
+The mail hits the counter and my teenage son flips through the many envelopes covered in college branding, pulling out his gaming magazine and then tosses the rest into the recycling bin.

 “Wait!
 Colleges?”
 I shriek.
 “Yes, Mom,” he sighs.
 “More of them.”